PostgreSQL (10)

 statement_timeout: 5000

-When serving Rails apps with Puma and using Sidekiq, carefully manage the connection pool size and total connections for the database.
+For Rails with Puma and Sidekiq, carefully manage the connection pool size and total connections.

 The Ruby on Rails database connection pool.
 We also use a proxy in between the application and PG.